cotixmol/test_ioet_molinengo/README.md

 	<li><strong>compareTimetable</strong> returns what expected</li>
 </ul>

-The test can be run using the command in the project directory:
+<h3>Run test</h3>

 `npm test` : run the 5 test in the file.

 <h2 name="code">App Code: technical design of functions</h2>

 In the main directory of the project there is a file called "ioet.js".
-In that file are the 9 functions that run this application.
+In that file are the diferent functions that run this application.
 These functions are:

 <details>
-    <summary><h3>1) bringEmployee(employeeName)</h3></summary>
+    <summary><h3>1) bringEmployee(employeeId)</h3></summary>
-    <p>This function takes as an argument the name of an employee.
-From there, uses the <strong>FileSystem module native from Node.js</strong> to synchronously read "employees.txt" and asign it to a variable called employeesFile.</p>
+    <p>This function takes as an argument the id of any employee.</p>
-    <p>From there the app uses the <strong>JSON.parse( ) method</strong> to convert the variable employeesFile into an array and assign it to a variable call employeesArray.
-    <p>Next, the function uses the <strong>array.filter( ) method</strong> to return from employeesArray the element whose name value is equal to the argument's one and assign it to a variable called employeeArray. <strong>This last variable is returned from the function</strong> if everything works as expected.</p>
+    <p>Above all the code, there is an <strong>import of the module "EmployeeClass"</strong> which contains the "Employee" class.
+Inside the class there is an Array called "employeesArray".
+The implementation of this arrays is explain in prior chapter of this documentation.</p>
+    <p>We assign that array to a local variable called the same.
+Then, the app <strong>filters that array looking for the employee object that has the "id" given as a argument in the function</strong>.
+The function, finally, returns an array with a single object inside.</p>
-    <p>Finally, all the functionality detailed above is inside a <strong>try...catch block</strong> to catch the only possible error; which is a ReferenceError if the file name is wrong or missing.</p>
+    <p>Finally, all the functionality detailed above is inside a <strong>try...catch block</strong> to catch the only possible error; which is if the class Employee was not imported correctly</p>
 </details>

 <details>
     <summary><h3>2) compareDays(employeeOneArray,employeeTwoArray)</h3></summary>
     <p>This function uses as parameters two arrays each returned from an execution of function 1.</p>
-    <p>Firstly, new create a empty object using <strong>new Object( ) instantiation</strong> and we asign it to a variable called <strong>daysMatched</strong>, which the app will use to save the days and times two employees matches.</p>
+    <p>First, <strong>new Object() instantiation</strong> creates a empty object that the app asigns to a variable called <strong>daysMatched</strong>, which the app will use to, in first place, save the days and times two employees matches.</p>
-    <p>Then, we use the function number 3, which returns true or false whether the arrays are correct or not and asign that <strong>boolean value the variable namesChecked.</strong><p>
+    <p>Then, we use the function number 3, which returns true or false whether the arrays are correct or not and asign that <strong>boolean value the variable areIdsChecked.</strong><p>
-    <p>If the value of namesChecked is true, it the the app starts to enter values to the variable called daysMatched.
-It does this by executing a <strong>for loop</strong> which iterates through <strong>the days of an array called daysOfWeek</strong> defined at the beginning of the code.</p>
+    <p>If the value of areIdsChecked is true, the app starts entering values to the variable called daysMatched.</p>
+    <p>It does this by executing a <strong>for loop</strong> which <strong>iterates through the elements of an array called daysOfWeek, that have the seven days of the week<strong>and was defined at the beginning of the code.</p>
     <p>Inside the iteration, there's an if-else condition which does the next:</p>
     <ol>
-        <li>If <strong>any of the two arguments of the function returns falsy values in the object key "day"</strong>, it means on that day, one of the employees do not have time schedule at office.
-Making imposible for them to coincide.
+        <li>If <strong>any of the two arguments of the function returns falsy values in the object key "day"</strong>, it means on that day one of the employees do not work at office.
+Making imposible for them to meet.
 Then the iteration jumps to other day.</li>
         <li>If both have time schedules thay day, both have truthy values and the iteration runs the else block.
         <li>Inside the <strong>else block</strong>, there's function 4, which checks whether the schedule time format is correct for both employees and returns an <strong>Array of time values that is assigned to the variable times</strong>.</li>
-        <li>Finally we insert inside the <strong>daysMatched object</strong> a key:value pair, being <strong>key=day and value=times.</strong> At the end of the iteration this object contains the days both employees were at office and their entry and exit time (Array returned from function 4).</li>
+        <li>Finally we insert inside the <strong>daysMatched object</strong> a key:value pair, being <strong>key=day and value=times.</strong> At the end of the iteration this object contains the days both employees were at office and their entry and exit time.</li>
     </ol>
     <p>After the iteration is finished, the function <strong>returns the object DaysMatched</strong>
-    <p>Also there is in this function <strong>error handlers if the time schedule are wrong formated in "employees.txt"</strong> and <strong>log messages if the function 3 returns false (meaning the user wrote the names incorrectly)</p>
+    <p>Also there is in this function <strong>error handlers if the time schedule are wrong formated the class Employee object</strong> and <strong>log messages if the function 3 returns false (meaning the user wrote the names incorrectly)</p>
 </details>

 <details>
- <summary><h3>3) checkNames(employeeOneArray,employeeTwoArray)</h3></summary>
+ <summary><h3>3) checkIds(employeeOneArray,employeeTwoArray)</h3></summary>
-    <p>The function takes as argument two arrays with the object of each employee.</p>
+    <p>The function takes as an argument two arrays, each with a single object of the selected employee.</p>
-    <p>Inside the function has <strong>two conditions the arrays must fullfil:</strong>.</p>
+    <p>Inside, the function has <strong>two conditions the arrays must fullfil:</strong>.</p>
-    <p>The first <strong>transforms each array into a string using the JSON.stringify( ) method</strong> and compare if they are equals.
-If they do, it means the user tried to compare the same person. <strong>Boolean assigned to the variable conditionA.</strong></p>
-    <p>The second <strong>checks if one or both arrays are falsy.</strong> If one array is falsy it means that the person name is not listed in "employees.txt", therefore it does not exist. <strong>Boolean assigned to the variable conditionA.</strong></p>
+    <p>The <strong>first one</strong> controls if the parameters are the same.</p>
+    <p>The <strong>second one</strong> controls if any of the parameters are the empty, meaning the user does not exist.</p>
     <p>Finally the function check whether the boolean variables asigned to the conditions are true or false.
 From there, it logs different error messages and returns false boolean values.
 The value returned is <strong>true only when both conditions are false.</strong></p>
+    <p>The function is inside a <strong>try...catch</strong> statement that controls any posible error</p>
 </details>

 <details>
     <summary><h3>4) checkTimes(employeeOneArray,employeeTwoArray,day)</h3></summary>
     <p>This function is inside the iteration of function 2.
-Takes three arguments, the arrays from each employee and the day corresponding to the iterating process inside function 2.</p>
+Takes three arguments, the arrays with the object from each employee and the day corresponding to the iterating process inside function 2.</p>
     <p>The whole function 4 is a <strong>try...catch block</strong>.
-By getting inside the value of the object key "day" in each employee array we <strong>receive a string with the format "HH:MM-HH:MM".</strong> To get each hour in the format "HH:MM" the app uses the <strong>string.split() method</strong>.
-From there we have the possibility to extract four time strings that will be assign the to <strong>employeeOneStartTime, employeeOneEndTime, employeeTwoStartTime and employeeTwoEndTime.</strong></p>
+By getting inside the key "day" of the object in each employee array we <strong>receive a string with the format "HH:MM-HH:MM".</strong> To get each time in the format "HH:MM" the app uses the <strong>string.split() method</strong>.
+From there we have the possibility to extract four time strings that will be assign the to the variables <strong>employeeOneStartTime, employeeOneEndTime, employeeTwoStartTime and employeeTwoEndTime.</strong></p>
     <p>The conditions that are tested for this four variables are:</p>
     <ul>
         <li>The lenght of the string es equal to 5 ("HH:MM").</li>
+        <li>The string value is lesser than "23:59".<strong> Sidenote: This strings representing hours behaves well in greater-less comparison</strong></li>
-        <li>The string value is not greater than "23:59".<strong> Sidenote: This strings representing hours behaves well in greater-less comparison</strong></li>
+        <li>The string value is greater than "00:00".<strong> Sidenote: This strings representing hours behaves well in greater-less comparison</strong></li>
+        <li>The "MM" structure, representing the minutes in the times are lesser than 59.</li>
-        <li>The end time of any employee is greater and the start time.</li>
+        <li>The end time of the employee is greater and the start time.</li>
     </ul>
-    <p>If both conditions are fullfil for the four variables, it <strong>returns the variables as an array.
-Assign it to a variable call times and return it from the function.</strong></p> If any of the conditions is false, a message is log indicating the error, and a error is thrown to stop the execution of the app by the use of future try...catch blocks.</p>
+    <p>If all conditions are fullfil for the four time variables, the function <strong>returns those same variables in an array called "times".</strong></p>
+    <p>If any of the conditions is false, a message is log and a error is thrown to stop the execution of the app by the use of future try...catch blocks.</p>
 </details>

 <details>
     <summary><h3>5) compareTimes(daysMatches)</h3></summary>
     <p>This function uses as argument the return of function 2.
-Let's remember daysMatched from function 2 is an object with the following structure:</p>
+Let's remember daysMatched from function 2 is an object that saves the as key the days two employees are in office next to and array of their starting and ending time.
+The structure is as follows:</p>

 ```
 {